+Retirement planning is a complex process that requires careful consideration of many factors.
 Financial planners often recommend replacing about 80% of your pre-retirement income to maintain the same lifestyle after you retire.
-Determining how much retirement money you need to receive each month is difficult because it depends on many factors.
-Of course, retirement age, health and lifestyle are fundamental considerations.
-Overall, however, most experts agree that you'll need between 70 and 80% of your pre-retirement income to maintain your standard of living in retirement.
+However, the exact amount you need to retire comfortably depends on your age, health, lifestyle, and other factors.
+Generally, most experts agree that you'll need between 70 and 80% of your pre-retirement income to maintain your standard of living in retirement.

 Contributing to employer-sponsored retirement accounts, such as 401 (k) or 403 (b) plans, is the most important step you can take.
 The average retirement age for men is 64.6 years, while for women it is 62.3 years, according to the Center for Retirement Research at Boston College.
 Investopedia's study also found that not all adults are very confident in their understanding of retirement planning.
 My goal is to help you take the guesswork out of retirement planning and find the best insurance coverage at the cheapest rates for you.

 From your 20s to your 60s, planning for a comfortable retirement starts with looking at your income and expenses and finding ways to save more money.
 Knowing your target retirement date can help you calculate how much you should set aside each month for retirement.An annuity is the only retirement plan that can provide you with a fixed, guaranteed lifetime income, so don't wait any longer.
 Get monthly retirement guidance, financial planning tips and market updates straight to your inbox.
 Don't forget to include company stock options and other assets in your retirement fund, even if they're not in a retirement account.We can determine when your retirement accounts and Social Security payments add up to cover your average monthly retirement income.